Arnavd543/moccet-chat-demo/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

 - Built with React and Firebase
+- AI powered by Anthropic Claude
 - Icons from Font Awesome
 - Inspired by Slack's UI/UX
-- Created with Create React App
+- Deployed on Vercel

 ## 📞 Support